ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'ecdh\_alg', defined in {{iana-ace-groupcomm-parameters}} of this document and formatted as follows.
 If the configuration parameter 'pairwise\_mode' has value False, this parameter has as value the CBOR simple value Null.
 Otherwise, this parameter specifies the ECDH algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'ecdh_alg' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'ecdh\_params', defined in {{iana-ace-groupcomm-parameters}} of this document and formatted as follows.
 If the configuration parameter 'pairwise\_mode' has value False, this parameter has as value the CBOR simple value Null.
 Otherwise, this parameter specifies the parameters for the ECDH algorithm used in the OSCORE group, encoded as a CBOR array.
 Possible formats and values are the same ones admitted for the 'ecdh_params' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}.

-* 'ecdh\_key\_params', defined in {{iana-ace-groupcomm-parameters}} of this document and formatted as follows.
-If the configuration parameter 'pairwise\_mode' has value False, this parameter has as value the CBOR simple value Null.
-Otherwise, this parameter specifies the additional parameters for the key used with the ECDH algorithm in the OSCORE group, encoded as a CBOR array.
-Possible formats and values are the same ones admitted for the 'ecdh_key_params' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}.

 ### Status Properties ### {#config-repr-status-properties}